Mobile Servicing System: Mobile Base System

 The Mobile Remote Servicer Base System (MBS) is a base platform for the robotic arms.
 It was added to the station during STS-111 in June 2002.
-The platform rests atop the Mobile Transporter (installed on STS-110, designed by Northrop Grumman in Carpinteria, CA), which allows it to glide 108 metres down rails on the station's main truss.
-Canadarm2 can relocate by itself, but can't carry at the same time, Dextre can't relocate by itself.
+The platform rests atop the Mobile Transporter (installed on STS-110, designed by Northrop Grumman in Carpinteria, California), which allows it to glide 108 metres down rails on the station's main truss.
+Canadarm2 can relocate by itself, but cannot carry at the same time.
+Dextre cannot relocate by itself.
 The MBS gives the two robotic arms the ability to travel to work sites all along the truss structure and to step off onto grapple fixtures along the way.
 When Canadarm2 and Dextre are attached to the MBS, they have a combined mass of 4900 kg.
-Like Canadarm2 it was built by MD Robotics and it has a minimum service life of 15 years.
+Like Canadarm2 it was built by MD Robotics, and it has a minimum service life of 15 years.

 The MBS is equipped with four Power Data Grapple Fixtures, one at each of its four top corners.
 Any of these can be used as a base for the two robots, Canadarm2 and Dextre, as well as any of the payloads that might be held by them.
 The MBS also has two locations to attach payloads.
 The first is the Payload/Orbital Replacement Unit Accommodations (POA).
 This is a device that looks and functions much like the Latching End Effectors of Canadarm2.
 It can be used to park, power and command any payload with a grapple fixture, while keeping Canadarm2 free to do something else.
 The other attachment location is the MBS Common Attachment System (MCAS).
 This is another type of attachment system that is used to host scientific experiments.

 The MBS also supports astronauts during extravehicular activities.
 It has locations to store tools and equipment, foot-restraints, handrails and safety tether attachment points as well as a camera assembly.
 If needed, it is even possible for an astronaut to "ride" the MBS while it moves at a top speed of about 1.5 meters per minute.
 On either side of the MBS are the Crew and Equipment Translation Aids.
 These carts ride on the same rails as the MBS.
 Astronauts ride them manually during EVAs to transport equipment and to facilitate their movements around the station.